muppin/mastering-DevOps/AWS/AWS EC2.md

 **Private IP Address:**
 - Used for communication within a VPC, not accessible from the internet.
-- Private IP addresses are generally stable as long as the associated resource exists, but they may change if the resource is stopped and restarted.
+- Private IP addresses are generally stable as long as the associated resource exists.

 **Elastic IP Address:**
 - A static, persistent IP address designed for dynamic cloud computing, associated with a specific AWS account.